folkzb/magalu/script-qa/cli-doc/auth/tenant/set/help.md

-# Set the active Tenant to be used for all subsequential requests
+# Set the active Tenant to be used for all subsequent requests

 ## Usage:
 ```bash